Do Cocker Spaniels make good dogs for children?

 The answer to that is yes, particularly if the dog is socialized early and given puppy obedience training right from the start.

-I'm often asked if Cockers are good dogs for children so I thought I'd post the question here, together with some answers and comments from visitors.
+This question often pops up on this website, so I thought I'd post the question here, with some answers and comments from visitors.

 Hi, We'd like to know if Cockers are safe with children?

 Our 7-year-old son, who is an only child, would love to have a dog.

 After weeks of consideration, we've given in to him.
 We're now looking at which dog breeds make the best family dogs to help us find something suitable for our little family.

 My husband thinks Cocker Spaniels are cute and would like to own one.

 Unfortunately, my personal experience is different.
 When I was young, I was frequently around Cocker Spaniels and found them mean and aggressive.

 Is this the true nature of Cockers?
 Are they known to be aggressive?